SSWConsulting/SSW.Rules.Content/rules/customization-do-you-know-which-version-of-sql-reporting-services-and-visual-studio-you-are-using/rule.md

 ---
+seoDescription: "Customize your SQL Reporting Services and Visual Studio experience by knowing which version you are using to ensure compatibility with CRM 2011."
 type: rule
 archivedreason:
 title: Customization - Do you know which version of SQL Reporting Services and Visual Studio you are using?